pa11y/pa11y/README.md

     -c, --htmlcs <url>     specify a URL to source HTML_CodeSniffer from.
 Default: squizlabs.github.io -C, --config <file>    specify a JSON config file for ignoring rules -t, --timeout <ms>     specify the number of milliseconds before a timeout error occurs.
+Default: 30000 -u, --useragent <ua>   specify a useragent to use when loading your URL.
+Default: pa11y/<version>
-Default: 30000 -d, --debug            output debug messages
+    -d, --debug            output debug messages

 ```